This section gives you an overview of Sign-Up Forms and leads you through the process for creating Sign-Up Forms from scratch.

 - Enable third-party analytics if you wish.
 Click here for more information about third-party analytics.

 - In the form itself, add content, images, and additional Elements.
 (If you selected the Blank template you will have to add Elements before you can add or create content.)
 To add additional elements, click the Elements tab at the top right of the screen.
 See Visual Editor for Activities and Messaging for detailed information about Elements.
-Note, the form uses Multi-step Form element by default.
+Note, the form uses the Multi-step Form element by default.
 If you want a form that is only a single step, delete the Multi-step Form and drag the Form element onto the page.

 - When you are finished, click Save Settings >>.
 If you cancel out (X) before saving your changes, not of your changes will be saved.